 West Cork is the name given to the western half of Ireland's largest county.
 As such, West Cork has nothing to do with the actual city of Cork.
-The boundary is not precise, but it begins west of Cork city and extends to Cape Clear in the south and Dursey Head in the west.
-Thus, West Cork is the size of many an entire county elsewhere in Ireland.
+The boundary is not precise, but West Cork begins a few miles west of Cork city and extends to Cape Clear in the south and Dursey Head in the west.
+Thus, it is the size of many an entire county elsewhere in Ireland.
 It also has its own unique identity, distinct from the rest of County Cork.

 The sea is an important influence on the landscape of West Cork, where the Gulf Stream encounters land for the first time on its long journey across the ocean.
 The mildness of the resulting climate allows tender plants to flourish, even in the wild.
 One of them, Fuchsia magellanica, has become the unofficial emblem of the region.